What you'll learn

 The scrub_ function is called on every block from blockToCode.
 It takes in three arguments:

 By default, scrub_ simply returns the passed-in code.
 A common pattern is to override the function to also generate code for any blocks that follow the current block in a stack.
-In this case, we will add commas and newlines between object members:
+In this case, the code will add commas and newlines between object members:

 jsonGenerator.scrub_ = function(block, code, thisOnly) {